Blake-Madden/Wisteria-Dataviz/Labels.md

 // that the legend will need, and passing this value to SetCanvasWidthProportion()
 // will tell the canvas later what this size is. legend->SetCanvasWidthProportion(canvas->CalcMinWidthProportion(legend));

+// note that instead of calling the above, you can also call the canvas's
+// CalcRowDimensions() method after adding the legend to it.
+See example below.
 ```

 Note that the text for a legend is one string, where each newline indicates a new item in the legend.